24-hour clock: History

 During World War I, the British Royal Navy adopted the 24-hour clock in 1915, and the Allied armed forces followed soon after, with the British Army switching officially in 1918.
 The Canadian armed forces first started to use the 24-hour clock in late 1917.
-In 1920, the United States Navy was the first United States organization to adopt the system; the United States Army, however, did not officially adopt the 24-hour clock until July 1, 1942.
+In 1920, the United States Navy was the first United States organisation to adopt the system; the United States Army, however, did not officially adopt the 24-hour clock until 1 July 1942.

 The use of the 24-hour clock in the United Kingdom has grown steadily since the beginning of the 20th century, although attempts to make the system official failed more than once.
 In 1934, the British Broadcasting Corporation (BBC) switched to the 24-hour clock for broadcast announcements and programme listings.
 The experiment was halted after five months following a lack of enthusiasm from the public, and the BBC continued using the 12-hour clock.
 In the same year, Pan American World Airways Corporation and Western Airlines in the United States both adopted the 24-hour clock.
 In modern times, the BBC uses a mixture of both the 12-hour and the 24-hour clock.
 British Rail, London Transport, and the London Underground switched to the 24-hour clock for timetables in 1964.
-A mixture of the 12- and 24-hour clocks similarly prevails in other English-speaking Commonwealth countries: French speakers have adopted the 24-hour clock in Canada much more broadly than English speakers, and Australia also uses both systems.
+A mixture of the 12- and 24-hour clocks similarly prevails in other English-speaking Commonwealth countries: French speakers have adopted the 24-hour clock in Canada much more broadly than English speakers, and Australia as well as New Zealand also use both systems.